bbornino/django_react_auth_core/README.md

 The Django + React auth shell for Project Zero — the deployment blueprint powering every tenant app on `apps.bornino.net` (Job Tracker, Garden Expert, and future apps).
-Email/password and Google OAuth login, JWT-based auth with an httpOnly refresh cookie, role-based access, and a per-user Anthropic API key slot — built once here, copied into each tenant app's repo as its starting point.
+Email/password and Google OAuth login (including account linking by email and avatar sync), JWT-based auth with an httpOnly refresh cookie, role-based access, self- and admin-editable user profiles, and a per-user Anthropic API key slot — built once here, copied into each tenant app's repo as its starting point.

+## Status

+Register, Login (email/password + Google), Logout, session persistence across reloads and multiple tabs, route protection, and self/admin profile editing are all built and confirmed working end-to-end against the real backend — not just reasoned about.
+Automated tests are the one major piece still outstanding; see **Known gaps** below for everything else.

 ## Why this exists